rupakg/blog/content/posts/aws-reinvent-2018-announcements.md

 [Amazon Textract](https://aws.amazon.com/textract/): OCR++ service to easily extract text data from documents and forms.
 It can recognize different data formats like SSN, DOB, addresses etc.

 [Amazon Personalize](https://aws.amazon.com/personalize/): Fully managed real-time personalization and recommendations engine/service.
 They are private models.
-You feed in activity stream, inventory data, demographics data etc. to Amazon Personalize and you get a personallized recommendations exposed via an API.
+You feed in activity stream, inventory data, demographics data etc. to Amazon Personalize and you get personalized recommendations exposed via an API.

 [Amazon Forecast](https://aws.amazon.com/forecast/): Accurate time-series forecasting service.
-Feed historical data and related casual data and forecasts is exposed over an API.
+Feed historical data and related casual data and forecasts are exposed over an API.

 ## Infrastructure Services

 [VMWare Cloud on AWS](https://cloud.vmware.com/vmc-aws): Extend and migrate VMWare environments to AWS.

-[AWS Outposts](https://aws.amazon.com/outposts/): Run AWS infrastructure on-premise in your datacenter - **AWS VMWare Cloud** or **AWS Native**.
-That will enable to run AWS software in-premise.
+[AWS Outposts](https://aws.amazon.com/outposts/): Run AWS infrastructure on-premise in your data center - **AWS** VMWare Cloud** or **AWS Native**.
+That will enable running AWS software on-premise.
 It will seamlessly integrate with services on AWS cloud.
 Installed and optionally maintained by AWS.

-[Firecracker](https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/): an open-source virtualization technology built for managing containers and functions based services.
+[Firecracker](https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/): an open-source virtualization technology built for managing containers and functions-based services.

 Now you can build *hybrid solutions* using VMWare Cloud on AWS and AWS Outposts.